The Hidden Meaning In Queen Elizabeth’s Portrait Outfit

 In the portrait, Elizabeth is wearing a flowing green velvet robe, according to Good Housekeeping.
 But she’s also wearing something else — a symbol that contains its own hidden message, and only royal experts spotted it.

 On her left shoulder, the Queen is wearing an emblem in her portrait.
 This is emblem for the Order of the Thistle.
-And this is more than a fabulous brooch.
-Though, it is definitely that.
+And this is more than a fabulous brooch, though it is definitely that.
 The Order of the Thistle is a diamond-encrusted star-shaped brooch with a gold medallion at its center.

 You have to look closely at this pendant to see the message it contains: “Nemo me Impune Lacessit.”
 This Latin phrase means “No one harms me with impunity.”